 - Internal: Internal vulnerabilities can come from disgruntled staff or compromised credentials.

 - External: External vulnerabilities can appear in websites, applications, email, and DNS

 - White Box: The Hacker has some information about security measures beforehand

 - Black Box: The Hacker has no information about security measures beforehand

 - Covert: Organization officials are unaware that testing is being conducted

 Need Help with Pen Testing?

-Many organizations can handle limited penetration testing with their internal IT teams, but relatively few have the capability to do regular in-depth testing of current vulnerabilities.
-Adding an information security officer to your team or working with expert cybersecurity partners can help fill gaps in your planning and testing.
+Many organizations can handle limited penetration testing with their internal IT teams, but relatively few can regularly test current vulnerabilities.
+Adding an information security officer to your team or working with expert cybersecurity partners can help fill your planning and testing gaps.
 If you have questions about pen testing or need help implementing a penetration testing program, contact the experts at AISN today.